-Please read the very useful handout, which lists the definitions of most of the important concepts that we will cover in this class.
-Please refer to this handout throughout the course.
+Please read the very useful summary, which lists the definitions of most of the important concepts that we will cover in this class.
+Please refer to this summary throughout the course.

-Please also watch the "Time Management" video lecture of Randy Pausch (given at UVa in Nov 2007), as well as his "Last Lecture".
-The "Time Management" video in particular is the best talk on this topic that I ever heard, and the hour that you spend watching it will pay you back by a factor of thousands over your career in terms of time saved and productivity gains.
+Please watch before midnight Monday Jan 22 the "Time Management" video lecture of Randy Pausch (given at UVa in Nov 2007), as well as his "Last Lecture".
+The "Time Management" video in particular is one of the best ever on this topic, and the hour that you spend watching it will pay you back by a factor of thousands over your career in terms of time saved and productivity gains.
 The slides for the "Time Management" lecture are available also, along with more information about Randy Pausch.
 (BTW, Randy's lectures and book are required reading for all entering students at CMU.)

-Another fascinating video that I'd like you to watch is "Powers of Ten", which presents a wonderful visual depiction of the power of exponentials, in terms of the scale of the physical universe.
+Another fascinating video that you should watch soon is "Powers of Ten", which presents a wonderful visual depiction of the power of exponentials, in terms of the scale of the physical universe.
 Also play with the related interactive app Scale of the Universe (which is also available as an iPhone app).
-Please watch these three videos (and app) ASAP (and please submit your feedback using the CS3102 submission form, i.e. a couple of paragraphs describing what new / surprising things you learned from each.
+Please watch these three videos (and app) ASAP (and please submit your feedback using the CS3102 submission form, i.e. a couple of paragraphs describing what new / surprising things you learned from each).

-I also included on the CS Readings Web page links to good Wikipedia articles on various topics relevant to this course, as well as links to several good books.
-For example, a good classic (and easy to read) tutorial book on problem solving is Polya's "How to Solve It" (also available as a searchable PDF here).
+I also included on the CS Readings Web page links to good Wikipedia articles on various topics relevant to this course, as well as links to several interesting books.
+For example, an excellent classic (and easy to read) tutorial book on problem solving is Polya's "How to Solve It" (also available as a searchable PDF here).
 Please read this book ASAP (it is on the required reading list for this course).

 In addition, you will find selected TED talks on the reading list, covering a wide range of topics and ideas in science, technology, engineering, and education.
 Some of these articles / Web pages / books / videos are required reading (highlighted in red font), while the rest are "electives".
-Please EMail to firstname.lastname@example.org a short summary of each submission (1-2 pagraraphs per paper / video / Web page, and 1-2 pages per book), at the rate of at least three per week (due on 5pm each Monday), to a minimum total of at least 36 for the entire semester (and any above 36 will count towards extra credit).
+Please sumbit a short summary of each reading (1-2 pagraraphs per paper / video / Web page, and 1-2 pages per book), at the rate of at least two per week (due on 11:59pm each Monday), to a minimum total of at least 36 for the entire semester (and any above 36 will count towards extra credit).
 No late submissions will be accespted, and at most two submissions per day are allowed (to help you avoid cramming / procrastination).
 Book writeups will receive more extra credit than shorter papers / video writeups.
 The readings item types should constitute a diverse mix, with a minimum of at least 15 videos, at least 15 papers / Web sites, and at least 6 books.